What is Recognition of Prior Learning (RPL) at Red River College?

 Assessments are designed by Program faculty to assess the learning outcomes for a specific course(s).
 Students possessing prior learning related to a specific course(s) are provided with course learning outcomes, and access course resources to prepare for the challenge process assessments.
 RPL Resource Guides are available for selected courses and guide students in preparing a demonstration of learning.
 RPL Resource Guides include course learning outcomes, a self-assessment based on the course learning outcomes, recommended resources, detailed information on challenge process assessments (i.e. what the student will be required to do to demonstrate learning) and assessment criteria (i.e. how the learning will be assessed).
 Through the challenge process, students demonstrate that they have equivalent or comparable learning.
 The Program faculty (usually the instructor who teaches the course) assesses the learning and, if the course challenge processes is successful, then credit is granted.

 Assessment fees for course challenge examinations, projects, assignments, etc. range from $50.00 per hour of assessment up to a maximum of $350.00 per course (including cost of consumables).
 RRC’s RPL Fee Range Guidelines are available at www.rrc.ca/advising/rpl/.
-RPL assessments may involve 1 or 2 examinations or a combination of a project and an examination, interview, etc. The fees will vary depending on the particular course(s) assessments.
+RPL assessments may involve a single assessment or a combination of assessments which may include project, interview, skill demonstration, examination etc. The fees will vary depending on the particular course(s) assessments.
 The student must be enrolled in a College program/course, complete the “Challenge Process and/or Portfolio Assessment” form and pay the assessment fee before the assessment takes place.
 Program faculty assess the learning and record the assessment results on the “Results of Challenge Process and/or Portfolio Assessment” form.

 - Skill Demonstrations (i.e. practical examination, skill demonstrations, simulations)

-Practical examinations, skill demonstrations and simulations involve the actual demonstration of a student’s prior learning as it relates to the learning outcomes of a course(s).
-The specific requirements have been designed by Program faculty.
+Skill demonstrations, simulations and practical examinations involve the actual demonstration of a student’s prior learning as it relates to the learning outcomes of a course(s).
+Program faculty designate and design specific requirements.
 The students are provided with course learning outcomes and may access performance checklists, texts and other resources.
 Program faculty assess the learning and if the skill demonstration is successful, credit is awarded.
 Program faculty record assessment results on the “Results of Challenge Process and/or Portfolio Assessment” form.

 Fees for skill demonstrations, practical examinations or simulations will vary depending on the length of the assessment and the cost of any consumable materials.
 As per the RRC RPL Fee Range Guidelines, fees are assessed at $50.00 per hour of assessment (up to a maximum of $500.00 per course) plus cost of consumables.
 There could be more than one assessment required in a course.
 Students may contact the RPL Advisor, or the program area for specific fees for skill demonstrations.

-Note: For additional information see RRC Policy A14 – RPL Including Transfer of Credit.
+Note: For additional information see RRC Policy A14 – Recognition of Prior Learning.